-After using some heavy duty wall anchors and picture hooks to make sure it was really secure, we hung it!
+5. After using some heavy duty wall anchors and picture hooks to make sure it was really secure, hang it up.

 It’s just perfect and the best part is that we can always switch out the painting for something else in the future!

 It hangs above the changing table which was a dresser that I painted gray and switched out the knobs to give it a fresh boy-ish look!